Broken routing is the most frustrating issue to deal with when trying to fix your world. Below is a guide to help make the process go much smoother.

 - If the game heavily lags or freezes in the dead of morning, like 4-5AM.
 This is a major clue that an NPC apartment is bugged.
 Why?
 Because this is the time when all the nightclubs close and the NPC sims (pianist, bouncer, mixologist) go home.
 If they can’t route back to their apartments, the game will freeze.

 How can you track this glitch down?
 One way is by using Twallan’s Overwatch mod, as explained at Sims 3 New York.
-However, I find that it’s not exactly fail safe.
+However, this method isn’t entirely fail safe.
 If the glitch causes a hard freeze or shutdown, the mod won’t have a chance to alert you as to which apartment is causing the issue.
-But you may want to try this method anyway.
+But it’s always best to try this method first anyway, to catch trapped sims.

 If you don’t like mods, you can try tracking down the problem by doing some investigative work.
 For example, sometimes a door appears in an NPC’s thought balloon when he or she complains about routing.
 If you used different doors in all of your apartment buildings, you can look for the apartment building that has the doors that appeared in the balloon.